Brahmacharya is commonly understood as Celibacy which means non-indulgence in sexual activity. But the term Brahmacharya means more than that.

-It means, “it is stated by Gorakksha that one should keep himself away from evil-minded, fire, women, traveling, early morning bath, fasting, and bodily strain.”
+It means, “it is stated by Goraksha that one should keep himself away from evil-minded, fire, women, traveling, early morning bath, fasting, and bodily strain.”

-Besides verses 2.88 to 91 state, “the yoga who protects the bindu (sexual fluid) overcomes death.
-His life is prolonged by its preservation.
-A pleasant smell is emitted by the body of the yogi who preserves bindu.
-For him, there is no fear of death until the bindu is established in his body.
-The bindu is under the control of the mind.
-Life depends on the bindu.
-Hence bindu and mind should be protected by all means.”
+Besides verses 2.88 to 91 state, “the yoga who protects the sexual fluid overcomes death.
+The preservation prolongs his life.
+The body of the yogi who preserves sexual fluid emits a pleasant smell.
+For him, there is no fear of death until the sexual fluid is established in his body.
+The sexual fluid is under the control of the mind.
+Life depends on the sexual fluid.
+Hence sexual fluid and mind should be protected by all means.”

 The type of Brahmacharya to be taken depends on the goal of the yogi.
 If liberation is the goal of the yogi, Naishtika Brahmacharya is more suitable.
 For lesser goals, less vigorous Brahmacharya or moderation is enough.

-Brahmacharya is the concept of yoga that has been misunderstood by the modern world.
+Modern Yoga misunderstands the concept of celibacy in Yoga.
 Modern yoga is nothing more than postural yoga.
-It is confined to Asana or yoga poses, not even a full-fledged hatha yoga stream.
-Brahmacharya is not a pre-condition for them.
+Yoga is confined to yoga poses.
+It is not even a full-fledged hatha yoga stream.
+Celibacy is not a pre-condition for them.
 At the same time without it, they could not advance beyond a certain point in the yogic path.

 Approaches to yoga have become narrower.
 Earlier people pursued the path of yoga for spiritual progress and liberation.
 Now people approach yoga for health, fitness, mental peace or something like that.
-Hence Brahmacharya and other Yama are not relevant to modern yoga.
+Hence celibacy and other restraints are not relevant to modern yoga.